ethankennerly/climate-champion/design.md

                 1. Prompt: How long can you survive?
                 1. Current year.
                 1. Restart button.
+                1. Hides gameplay canvas, such as:
+                    1. toggle group and
-                1. [ ] Hides gameplay canvas, such as toggle group and game instructions.
+                    1. [ ] game instructions.
 1. [ ] Clicking replacable item, shows toggle group.
-    1. [ ] Click is mouse down and up in the click area.
+    1. Click is mouse down and up in the click area.
-    1. [ ] Toggle group has options for this replacable.
+    1. Toggle group has options for this replacable.
 1. [ ] Toggle group.
 Touch one.
     1. Highlights selected option, such as vehicle.
     1. Other options lose highlight.
     1. Touched option is activated.
     1. Selecting one replaces the others on map.
-    1. [ ] Switching does not reset timer to emit.
+    1. Switching does not reset timer to emit.
+        - Otherwise, a player's optimal strategy is to repeatedly toggle.
     1. [ ] Last option is help button.
         1. [ ] Clicking help shows modal with text.
 1. [ ] Drag.